solo-io/gloo/docs/content/installation/enterprise/_index.md

 {{% /notice %}}

 {{% notice warning %}}
-Using Helm 2 is not supported in Gloo Edge v1.8.0 or later.
+Using Helm 2 is not supported in Gloo Edge.
 {{% /notice %}}

 Once you've installed Gloo Edge, please be sure [to verify your installation](#verify-your-installation).